butfirstchai.com

 A bowl of tahini granola served with sliced banana and yogurt.

-This is my favourite part of writing a recipe post because most of the time I come up with ideas that I wish had thought of before.
-Like, adding chocolate chips or coconut slices would have taken this granola up a notch!
+This is my favourite part of writing a recipe post because most of the time, I come up with ideas that I wish I had thought of before.
+Like, adding chocolate chips or coconut slices would have taken this Tahini granola up a notch!
 But there is always another batch waiting to be baked, right?

 Here are a few of my favourite variation ideas:

-• Add dark chocolate chips or chunks during the last few minutes of cooling time so it does not melt away.
+• Add dark chocolate chips or chunks during the last few minutes of cooling time so they do not melt away.

 • Mix in orange zest for a fragrant and citrusy flavour.